ahpb75/hackday_wellness_app/README.md

 1) view and track their personal health stats fed from the iPhone Health API
 2) search for and subscribe to community challenges in various health categories
-3) view the enterprise's daily progress, join groups to team up with others, and attend events that support the local community.
+3) view the enterprise's daily progress, team up with others via groups, and attend local community events to work toward goals.

 Please see the .mp4 for an app walkthrough and presentation.